Criminal justice in New France: Judges

 As opposed to France which required its judges to be university law graduates, there was no requirement for judges to have formal legal training in New France.
 Few judges in New France had formal training and only the attorney-general of the Sovereign Council was legally required to be a member of the Paris bar.
 Even though most judges were not professionally trained, they still read and observed the laws carefully and very few people questioned their competence or merit.
 Many French immigrants with law degrees were recruited as judges; however, a large number of judges were also trained by high-ranking judicial officials in New France.
 Louis-Guillaume Verrier, an 18th-century attorney-general, lectured many students and sons of officers who wished to pursue a career in criminal justice.

-Trials involving natives
+Trials involving Indigenous People

-Court records indicate that natives were, for the most part, excluded from French laws and were seldom subject to standard criminal procedure.
+Court records indicate that Indigenous people were, for the most part, excluded from French laws and were seldom subject to standard criminal procedure.
 While they were theoretically under the jurisdiction of French law, they enjoyed a fair deal of independence and for the most part rejected French law as a means to punish their own.